 - Use a hip strap for heavier weights.

-- Consider purchasing a backpack with wheels, or a pack with an internal frame.
+- If your child's school allows them, consider purchasing a backpack with wheels or a pack with an internal frame.

 - Consider purchasing a second set of books for home.